TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 to composer's `packagist.org <https://packagist.org/packages/typo3/cms-styleguide>`_ and can be loaded as dependency (or require-dev dependency) in any project.

-The styleguide extension follows the Core branching principle, too: At the time of this writing, it's "master" branch is dedicated to be compatible with upcoming Core version 11.
+The styleguide extension follows the Core branching principle, too: At the time of this writing, its "master" branch is dedicated to be compatible with upcoming Core version 11.
 There are branches compatible with older Core versions, too.

 In comparison to enetcache, styleguide comes with additional test suites: It has functional and